 To achieve the carefree coastal look in your space, take a cue from interior designers with the clever use of natural textures, linens, art, and tropical elements.
 Just like your favorite swimsuit and denim cutoffs signify that you're heading to the beach, these decorating ideas can turn your rooms into a breezy, coastal-inspired space—without ever leaving your apartment.

 Read on to learn the best coastal decorating ideas that will make you glad to stay home when you can't hit the beach.

 Bring the Outside In

 Hamptons-based interior designer Tamara Magel firmly believes that beach homes should be decorated with textures, not colors.
-When decorating with neutral tones and organic textures, add some life with beautiful lush greenery for an instantly carefree, outdoorsy vibe.
+When using neutral tones and organic textures in your space, add some life with beautiful lush greenery for an instantly-carefree, outdoorsy vibe.

 Get Inspired by the Coastline